RenatoBMLR/state-farm-distracted-driver-detection/README.md

 ## Anaconda

-Go to the [link](https://www.anaconda.com/download/#download) and download the version suited to your platform.
+Go to [Anaconda](https://www.anaconda.com/download/#download) download web page and download the version best suited to your platform.

 The Installation process is quite simple just follow the assistant that is provided when it is launched the application.